ZaidMade/CatRat/README.md

   <img src="https://github.com/ZaidMade/CatRat/raw/master/logo.gif" alt="CatRat" title="CatRat">
 </div>

-A game I'm making for no reason.

-### Description
-*A turn and grid based maze game where you must feed the rat to the cat by getting them both on the same grid cell.
+*A turn and grid based maze game where you play as Captain Squeakers, a rodent space pirate traveling the galaxy to steal as much cheese as they can.
 The grid is 16x12 cells large.
-You move the cat using WASD controls in rogue-like turn based movement and the rat moves in the opposite direction of the cat. ~~In some levels there will be a devil which will seek out the closest animal (the cat or the rat) with a preference for the cat since it is larger, moving 1 cell per-turn.
-If the devil touches one of them, it will kill them.~~ If either the cat or the rat dies, the level will be failed.*
+You move the rat using WASD controls in rogue-like turn based movement and the cat moves in the opposite direction of the rat.
+If the rat and cat are in the same cell, the cat will eat the rat.
+If Lieutenant Squeakers dies, the level will be failed.*

 ### Mechanics
 * [X] __WALL__: Stops the cat and the rat from moving into the same cell as it.
 * [X] __KILL__: Kills the cat or the rat if one of them are in the same cell as it.
 * [X] __PUSH__: A wall entity that can be pushed by the cat but not by the rat.
-* ~~[ ] __SWAP__: A cell which swaps the positions of the cat and the rat when touched by one of them.~~
-* ~~[ ] __PORTAL__: Two linked entities that either the cat or the rat will warp to when touched.~~
 * [ ] __GATE&KEY__: A wall cell that is deleted when a linked key entity is brought to it.
 * [ ] __MOUSEHOLE__: A wall block with a small hole in it the rat can pass through but the cat cannot.
 * [X] __RATTRAP__: A trap which only kills the rat, not the cat.
+Can be set off by the cat to destroy it.
+* [ ] __CHEESE__: Actual cheese blocks to collect.
+* [X] __SHIP__: The goal that Captain Squeakers will return to after stealing cheese.

 ### Screens
 * [X] __Level__: The actual game.
 (Pause menu should be included here.
 Keep it to just exiting the level.)